Japan – Otaki Village Agriculture

 What’s Included

-Accommodations Accommodations: Shared rooms in a homestay or dorm-style accommodation
+Accommodations Accommodations: Shared rooms in a traditional Japanese homestay environment

-Food Food: Three meals per weekday are provided, two meals on weekends are provided
+Food Food: Three meals per weekday, two meals on weekends, featuring local Japanese cuisine.

-Orientation Orientation: Volunteers will join a tour of the local area and participate in culture and Japanese language lessons on their first Monday.
+Orientation Orientation: Volunteers will join a tour of the local area and take part in culture and Japanese language lessons on their first Monday.

 Support Support: Comprehensive and professional pre-departure travel guidance, 24/7 GoEco emergency hotline, experienced local field team.